Parks and Recreation

 Dr. Harold J. Lockett Park Playground Improvements

 Thank you to those who provided feedback and participated in our community engagement efforts regarding the playground improvements at Dr. Harold J. Lockett Park.
 We heard that there was both a desire to include natural play elements, as well as changing out some of the equipment for older children.
 Based on your feedback, we modified the plans to try and accommodate the desired uses.
-Construction is anticipated to begin September of 2023.
-To view the plan, please click here:
+Construction is anticipated to begin in the winter of 2023.

-Ann Arbor Parks & Recreation is currently in the process of creating an (Americans with Disabilities Act) ADA Transition Plan to help guide us in making A2 Parks accessible for all.
+Ann Arbor Parks & Recreation is currently in the process of creating an (Americans with Disabilities Act) ADA Transition Plan to help guide staff in making Ann Arbor parks accessible for all.
 This study has involved assessing all park facilities, parks, and nature areas to get an understanding of where barriers existing in the park system, so that we can better address them.
-In addition, all of our Programs, Services, and Activities (PSA's) are being studied to see how we can make improvements to ensure inclusion for all.
+In addition, all of our programs, services and activities (PSA's) are being studied to see how we can make improvements to ensure inclusion for all.
 Throughout this process staff has been able to participate in accessibility training so that we can better serve the community.

 For more information on the Ann Arbor Parks and Recreation ADA Transition Plan, please visit our accessibility website: